 The roster size for the 10/11/12 All-Star team will be between twelve and fourteen players.
-The first seven players will be selected by the Major league players and Majors Coaches of Record.
+The first nine (9) players will be selected by the Major league players, Majors Managers, and Majors Coaches of Record.
 In the event of a tie for the final position, all players tied shall be on the team.
-The next 3 players will be selected by the Majors Managers.
-A final portion will be selected by the All-Star Manager.
+The next 3-5 players will be selected by the the All-Star Manager.